Updated July 2021

 Donor experience – new donors would want to read reviews of existing donors.
 This enhances the NGOs’ credibility.

 Space for volunteering – a portion of donors would want to donate their time for a cause rather than making a monetary donation.
-Such donors get the first-hand experience by going through a volunteering events’ story and photos.
+Such donors get the first-hand experience by going through volunteer events’ stories and photos.

 The State of Modern Philanthropy Report states that 77% of donors who first donate from a mobile device make their second donation from a mobile device.
 With such astounding data, it is imperative that your site is mobile responsive.
 This will not only help with the SEO but also enhance donor conversion rates.
 Use the following guidelines to create a truly mobile-friendly UX for the donors.